Central American countries limit entry from China to fight coronavirus

 Giammattei said crews on ships arriving in Guatemalan ports that have been in China during the previous 15 days would not be allowed to enter, and that any crew member who did enter would immediately be quarantined.

-Reporting by Sofia Menchu in Guatemala City, Nelson Renteria in San Salvador, Gustavo Palencia in Tegucigalpa and Alvaro Murillo in San Jose; Writing by David Alire Garcia; Editing by Dave Graham and Grant McCool
+Reporting by Sofia Menchu in Guatemala City, Nelson Renteria in San Salvador, Gustavo Palencia in Tegucigalpa, Alvaro Murillo in San Jose and Elida Moreno in Panama City; Writing by David Alire Garcia and Stefanie Eschenbacher; Editing by Dave Graham, Grant McCool and Jonathan Oatis